 Health Sciences is one branch of applied sciences, dealing primarily with animal and human health.
 According to recent statistics, this major has been one of the most selected degree pathways in the United States.
 There are nearly fifty different fields in which an individual can choose to specialize, thus being a top choice for anyone interested in the medical field.
 In your university, the college supporting this major is most likely to be the College of Sciences.

 Health Sciences is generally split into two parts.
 The first is acquiring the necessary knowledge, which involves attending lectures, labs, and getting involved with research.
 The second step is the application of that knowledge.
 This step includes diagnosing patients, improving the health of others, understanding how bodies function, and more.

 During the second half of your academics, you may find yourself out of the classroom.
 You will shadow, research, and internship opportunities because all hands-on experience is vital to success in the medical field.

 The Career options with an online Masters in Health Science degree

 Every health science graduate program may introduce new or different concepts of health science education than others; for instance, some programs are research-oriented or designed for health professionals who plan to move up into mid or advanced-level career positions.
 However, most programs will provide foundational courses in health administration, strategies in healthcare systems, and common trends or issues in the healthcare industry.

-The career choices for a graduate of an online masters in health science program are endless.
+The career choices for a graduate of a Health Science Master’s Degree online program are endless.
 Below is a broad list of career opportunities for health professional graduates.
 The salaries of each profession will vary, due to work experience, specializations, and personal commitment to the individual’s health science career goal.
 For example, Epidemiologists can earn approximately $70,000 annually, according to the BLS.

 - Clinical research coordinator